NUMERICAL METHODS & CFD - 2019/0

 The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of the basic numerical methods as well as the ability to select appropriate methods and obtain numerical solutions to engineering problems.
-The CFD coursework assignment tests the students’ ability to obtain a solution to a flow problem using a commercial CFD solver and their awareness of the possible sources of error in the solution.
-The numerical methods coursework assignment tests the students’ ability to select an appropriate numerical method for an engineering problem and their ability to code this solution method in MATLAB.
+The CFD coursework assignment tests the students’ ability to obtain a solution to a flow problem using a computer-based tool and their awareness of the possible sources of error in the solution.
+The numerical methods coursework assignment tests the students’ ability to select an appropriate numerical method for an engineering problem and their ability to implement this solution method.
 The final examination assesses the students' theoretical knowledge of numerical methods and CFD, as well as their ability to solve simple problems.

 Thus, the summative assessment for this module consists of:

 CFD assignment – [Learning outcomes 2,3] – 10 hours (15%)

 Numerical methods assignment [Learning outcomes 1,2] – 10 hours (15%)

 Examination [Learning outcomes 1,2] – 2 hours (70%)

 Formative verbal assessment is given in tutorials and lectures (through electronic voting sessions)

 Written feedback is given on coursework assessments

 - introduce the students to the numerical methods used for solution of engineering problems

 - expand the students' programming skills in MATLAB to allow them to implement numerical methods for engineering problems